sap-tutorials/Tutorials/tutorials/hana-clients-node/hana-clients-node.md

         //As of 2.7 trace info can be directed to stdout or stderr
         //traceFile: 'stdout',
         //traceOptions: 'sql=warning',

         //As of SAP HANA Client 2.6, connections on port 443 enable encryption by default (HANA Cloud).
         //encrypt: 'true',  //Must be set to true when connecting to HANA as a Service
         sslValidateCertificate: 'false',  //Must be set to false when connecting to an SAP HANA, express edition instance that uses a self-signed certificate.
         //Used to specify where the trust store is located.

+        //For encrypted connections, the default crypto provider is mscrypto on Windows or openSSL on Linux or macos
+        //To use the SAP crypto provider, uncomment the below line.
+        //sslCryptoProvider: 'commoncrypto',

-        //As of SAP HANA Client 2.6 for OpenSSL connections, this can be ignored as root certificates are read from the default OS location.
+        //As of SAP HANA Client 2.6 for OpenSSL connections, the following settings can be ignored as root certificates are read from the default OS location.
         //ssltruststore: '/home/dan/.ssl/trust.pem',
         //Alternatively provide the contents of the certificate directly (DigiCertGlobalRootCA.pem)
         //DigiCert Global Root CA: https://cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem used for SAP HANA cloud